 Yes, you can move your hives anywhere from a few feet to many miles, if necessary.
 While it’s important to site your apiary in the best possible location from the start, sometimes you can’t avoid relocating your bees.
 With proper transport safety measures and reorientation procedures, your bees can recalibrate to a new location within a few days.

 The best time of year to move is mid- to late spring.
 Plan to move the hives at dusk or nighttime, in temperatures 50°F or above, making sure it’s not too hot so you can avoid population loss from overheating.
 If it’s so warm the bees aren’t all within the hive when you want to move it, postpone.
-Hives should be moved intact — and they are heavy — so invite strong friends who are steady on their feet.

 Gather the tools necessary to seal and secure the hives beforehand: